cisaic/Indexing-A-Space-Filling-Curve/README.md

 # curve-index

-The purpose of this function is to get coordinate positions of a point on a space filling curve, given the orthant sequence.
-Translating from alpha space to numeric space
+The purpose of this function is to get coordinate positions of a point on a (pseudo) space filling curve, given the orthant sequence (translating from alpha space to numeric space)

+I've provided three solutions to this problem:
+- The hilbert_index function is one way of doing it
+- curve_index and curve_index2 offer a more general solution, and also apply a different logic
+- In the end of this README I propose a final way of approaching the problem, but it's not implemented in the code.
+It's similar to the first solution, but top down instead of bottom up.

+These would best be illustrated by an animation (#TODO)

 The orthants are labelled a, b, c, etc... from left -> right, top -> bottom to standardize the convention.

 Example:
-A Hilbert curve at order 0 starts on a 2x2 grid
+A [Hilbert curve](https://www.youtube.com/watch?v=3s7h2MHQtxc) at order 0 starts on a 2x2 grid

 The quadrants would be labelled:
 ```